On The Road

 Accessibility Note: We will be taking vans to our locations and will be walking in parks for short distances.
 Lunch and snacks will be provided and encourage you to bring a daypack and water bottle.

 Join us on a trip to the Seattle Waterfront for their Salmon Homecoming event.
-We will watch the landing and honoring of the Coast Salish canoe families, have lunch, and enjoy the new waterfront space.
+We will watch the landing and honoring of the Coast Salish canoe families, cultural demonstrations and enjoy lunch from food vendors.

-Accessibility Note: We will be taking vans to Seattle and walking short distances to participate in the event.
-Lunch and snacks are provided.
+Accessibility Note: We will be taking vans to Seattle and walking short distances to participate in the event which is outside.
+Snacks and $10 towards lunch will be provided.
+Please wear walking shoes and bring a water bottle.

 Past On The Road Trips